 The Shorewood School District is the fourth best in the state, according to Niche (a neighborhood and school review site) rankings.
 There are two elementary schools, one middle school, and one high school in this district, all of which are considered to be in the top 20 public schools in Wisconsin.
+The high school sits on a 19-acre campus, and is nearing its 100-year anniversary.
 There is also a charter school in the district.
-St. Robert Catholic Grade School is the only private school in the village.
+St. Robert’s Catholic Grade School is the only private school in the village.

 More than just a place to rest your head at night, the Shorewood community is truly a remarkable place to live, work and play.